TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 #### Running Molden

-Molden is executed by command `molden` and reads `.xyz`, Gaussian and ORCA outputs, etc.
+Molden is executed by the command `molden` and reads `.xyz`, Gaussian and ORCA outputs, etc.

 ```sh
 molden job.out